Title: Physical Scientist; Retired Lieutenant Commander

 Location: Carriere, Mississippi, United States

 Ms. Callender has reached her position as a scientist of the U.S. Navy by being tenacious and not giving up, as well as always looking to improve.
-She was most inspired by planet Earth, which has afforded her the opportunity to plumb the ocean depths and collect vital data, even now an inspiring highlight of her career.
+Intrigued by Earth’s physical elements, she was afforded the opportunity to analyze the ocean depths and collect vital data, even now an inspiring highlight of her career.
 Ms. Callender has been featured in the Marquis Magazine and Who’s Who of American Women, and is a recipient of the Albert Nelson Marquis Lifetime Achievement Award.
 She was recognized as a Top Female by Worldwide Branding.

-Looking to the future, Ms. Callender’s goal is to develop a multi-million dollar specialized contract for her division.
-She would also like to return to school to pursue an education in marine biology.
-Since 2008, Ms. Callender has been a regional competition moderator for the National Ocean Science Bowl.
-She was a judge for the National SeaPerch Challenge in 2014, and is a member of the American Association of Geographers, the American Geophysical Union, and the American Meteorological Society.
-Ms. Callendar has been a dance instructor assistant at the Maureen Bersuder Academy of Dance Arts since 2007, and in her free time she enjoys movies, especially old ones, as well as reading, puzzles, and riding with her husband on his Harley Davidson motorcycle.
+Looking to the future, Ms. Callender’s goals are to provide program management support to oceanographic research, autonomous underwater vehicle (AUV) operations, and GIS analysis.
+She continually seeks to advance her education in oceanography and other associated sciences.
+Ms. Callender has been a national and regional competition moderator for the National Ocean Science Bowl since 2008 and a judge for national and regional SeaPerch robotic competitions since 2014.
+She is a member of the Urban and Regional Information Systems Association (URISA), Environmental Systems Research Institute (ESRI), American Association of Geographers (AAG), and the American Geophysical Union (AGU).
+Ms. Callender has volunteered as a dance instructor assistant and office manager with the Maureen Bersuder Academy of Dance Arts since 2007.
+In her free time, she enjoys old movies, reading (mysteries and adventure), puzzles, and riding with her husband on his Harley-Davidson motorcycle.

 Contact Ms. Callender